Child Poverty Act 2010

 Overview

-The Child Poverty Act 2010 set targets for reducing child poverty in the UK, established a Child Poverty Commission to advise on strategies, and mandated cooperation among local authorities and other bodies in England to tackle child poverty at a local level.
-It also made changes to free school meals eligibility.
+The Child Poverty Act 2010 established targets for reducing child poverty in the UK, mandated strategies for achieving those targets, and outlined reporting requirements.
+It also assigned responsibilities to local authorities in England to address child poverty at a local level.

 Description